zeroasterisk/community/tutorials/run-meteor-on-google-app-engine.md

 1. [Install Meteor](https://meteor.com/install) on your local machine.

-1. Create a MongoDB instance as described [here][deploy-mongodb].
-Remember your `MONGO_URL`, you will need that later.
+1. Create and configure a MongoDB instance as described [here][deploy-mongodb].
+(Ignore the other sections.)
+Remember your `MONGO_URL`, as you will need that later.
 An example MongoDB URI would be `mongodb://username:password@host:port`.

 ## Create